Here you'll find actual elopements to inspire your own and resources to help you through the planning process.

 Natural Bridges and Secret Beach both lie within Samuel H. Boardman State Scenic Corridor.
 It’s an easy to navigate park with clearly labeled signs at each pull-off/parking lot.
 All the locations are right off Highway 101, on the ocean side of the road.
 You can be in total awe of the incredible sites, regardless of where you pull off the road.
 I often recommend visitors just drive the corridor and pull over to explore wherever they can.
 Some spots have a view right from the parking lot while others have a short 0.5-1 mile round-trip hike to get to the view.
 It’s just epic view after epic view, with very easy access.

 One of the best things you can do when picking a spot on the Southern Oregon Coast is to go past Brookings.
-There’s 3 other small towns north of Brookings boasting insane views with a fraction of the crowds.
+There’s 3 other small towns north of Brookings boasting fantastic views with a fraction of the crowds.
 These are towns most people have never heard of and simply don’t visit while getting caught up in Samuel H. Boardman.

 Gold Beach is the first town you come come across when driving north from Brookings, around 30 minutes up the 101.
 It’s a third of the size of Brookings but you can find stretches of beach and cliffs with the whole space to yourself.
 The drive from Brookings to Gold Beach is one of the best in the world, with some amazing views to behold.